rdar-lab/easyNetVisibility/README.md

 The sensor will use `nmap` to scan for devices on the network and to identify the open ports on each device.
 The server component is based on `Django` and can be configured to use an external or internal DB.

+This was originally based on the open-source SweedSecurity project.
+Here is a list of some of the changes:
+1. Removed any component of IDS system
+2. Implmenented on containers
+3. Server Implemented on Django
+4. Better UI for large number of devices

 ## Installation:

 ### For the server –